Latest Technology Up Lifts Standard Of NHMP - UrduPoint

 Latest Technology Up Lifts Standard Of NHMP

-Talking to the APP Spokesperson of NHMP, Shabbir said that NHMP has been equipped with body-worn cameras, rescue cutters, wireless equipment, FM stations, generators, and solar systems.
+Talking to APP here on Sunday Spokesperson of NHMP, Asad Shabbir said that NHMP has been equipped with body-worn cameras, rescue cutters, wireless equipment, FM stations, generators, and solar systems.

 He said with the support of the government, NHMP has installed drone cameras, and spotters, and installed variable sign boards that inform drivers about overspeeding, fog, and other safety measures.